OpenCTI-Platform/connectors/external-import/mandiant/README.md

 # OpenCTI Mandiant Connector

-This connector connects to the Mandiant Intel API V3 and gather all data from a given date.
+This connector connects to the Mandiant Advantage API V4 and gather all data from a given date.